oliveiraleo/kuntao_tips/docs/kernel_ban_faq.md

 ## FAQ

-### Q: How can I check my Play Integrity status?
+### Q1: How can I check my Play Integrity status?

 **A:** Use this app ["Play Integrity API Checker"](https://play.google.com/store/apps/details?id=gr.nikolasspyr.integritycheck) by Nikolas Spiridakis

-### Q: Why did you change LOS18.1 sources?
+### Q2: Why did you change LOS18.1 sources?

 **A:** LOS [officially stated](https://wiki.lineageos.org/quirks/snet/) that they wouldn't be willing to apply nor release any patch that might help evading the Play Integrity checks.
 So I had to look somewhere else.

-### Q: Wait, so now you have dropped the official LOS18.1 sources, right?
+### Q3: Wait, so now you have dropped the official LOS18.1 sources, right?

 **Short answer:** No.